Java Serverless Cloud

 • Learning to use AWS APIs and SDKs to work with different components systematically

-• Handling ASync use-case with S3 and SNS as triggers
+• Handling async use-case with S3 and SNS as triggers

 • Working on Logging with Log4j